microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-upsert.md

 ## Response

-If successful:

-- If an application object with **uniqueName** doesn't exist, this method returns a `201 Created` response code and a new [application](../resources/application.md) object in the response body.
+If successful, if an application object with **uniqueName** doesn't exist, this method returns a `201 Created` response code and a new [application](../resources/application.md) object in the response body.

-- If an application object with **uniqueName** already exists, this method updates the [application](../resources/application.md) object and returns a `204 No Content` response code.
+If an application object with **uniqueName** already exists, this method updates the [application](../resources/application.md) object and returns a `204 No Content` response code.

 ## Examples